melvin1117/souvenirs-hub/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Documentation
+A compodoc documentation available in /documentation folder Open index.html file in browser to view

+Run `generate-doc` to generate the document

+### Note:
+There is some compatibility issue of compodoc with Angular 9.
+So if generated using above command, Routes graph won't be generated.
+Refer the committed documentation for routes graph.